Howard Moscoe

+Howard Moscoe (November 28, 1939 – May 23, 2026) was a Canadian politician who was a long-time municipal councillor from 1978 to 2010, sitting on the North York and Metropolitan Toronto Councils and then Toronto City Council following the amalgamation of Toronto in 1998.
+As an alderman and councillor he represented wards centred on the Wilson Heights and Lawrence Manor neighbourhoods along Bathurst Street.

-Howard Moscoe (born November 28, 1939) is a former city councillor in Toronto, Ontario, Canada, representing Ward 15 in the western part of Eglinton-Lawrence.
-Among the most prominent and longest-serving councillors in the city, he is also known for an outspokenness which caused controversy at times.
-Moscoe is a member of the New Democratic Party.
+Among the most prominent and longest-serving councillors in the city, he was also known for an outspokenness which caused controversy at times.
+Moscoe was a member of the New Democratic Party.
 On August 31, 2010, after 31 years as an elected municipal politician, Moscoe announced his retirement from city council.

+A long-time member of the Toronto Transit Commission board and Toronto's licensing committee, he chaired both bodies at various times, bringing in reforms.

-Early life and career
+Early life, education and career

-Moscoe's father, Alexander, was born to a Jewish family in Łódź, Poland, moved to Canada as a child before the First World War.
-His uncle, Joe Moscoe, was the first licensed taxi driver in Toronto (cab license #1).
+Moscoe's father, Alexander, was born to a Jewish family in Łódź, Poland, and moved to Canada as a child before the First World War.
+His uncle, Joe Moscoe, was the first licensed taxi driver in Toronto (cab licence #1).

+Moscoe married Gloria Green in 1961.
+They had three daughters, all of whom became teachers.

 Moscoe was a junior high school art teacher with the North York Board of Education before entering political life, and was president of the North York Elementary Teachers' Federation and a governor of the Ontario Teachers' Federation.
 He campaigned for a seat on the North York Hydro Commission in 1974, and ran for the Ontario legislature in 1975 and 1977 as the Ontario New Democratic Party candidate in Wilson Heights.
 Moscoe initially supported extension of the Spadina Expressway to reduce traffic in his riding, but opposed further extension once the freeway was partially completed and renamed as Allen Road.

-Moscoe is also a successful businessman as a designer and producer of election signs.
+He was also a successful businessman as a designer and producer of election signs.
 In the late 1980s, he personally designed a brand of plastic sleeves to prevent rainwater damage during campaigns.
 He claimed 78 candidates as customers in the 1988 municipal election, and a further eighteen in the 1988 federal election.
 Moscoe later said that he supplied every sign used by the New Democrats in the 1999 provincial election.
-He is an active member of the Canadian Jewish Congress, and has served on its community relations committee.
+He was an active member of the Canadian Jewish Congress, and served on its community relations committee.

-Moscoe graduated from Lakeshore Teachers College and completed BA degrees at Wilfrid Laurier University and York University, and a Master of Education at the University of Toronto.
+Moscoe graduated from Lakeshore Teachers' College and completed BA degrees at Wilfrid Laurier University and York University, and a Master of Education at the University of Toronto.